opentext-idol/java-aci-api-ng/src/site/markdown/index.md

 # java-aci-api-ng

-This is a Java API is for communicating with HP Autonomy ACI servers.
+This is a Java API is for communicating with Micro Focus ACI servers.

 ## About
-The Autonomy Content Infrastructure (ACI) is a protocol for communicating with HP Autonomy servers using XML over HTTP.
+The Autonomy Content Infrastructure (ACI) is a protocol for communicating with Micro Focus servers using XML over HTTP.
 This Java API provides an interface for constructing and executing ACI requests and for consuming ACI responses.
-Previous versions were available as jar files from HP Autonomy customer support.
+Previous versions were available as jar files from customer support.

 ## Usage
 java-aci-api-ng is available from the central Maven repository.